ZeroCM/zcm/docs/tutorial.md

 Building and running:

-    cc -o publish -I. publish.c count_t.c -lzcm` ./publish
+    cc -o publish -I. publish.c count_t.c -lzcm ./publish

-We can now *spy* on the zcm traffic with:
+We can now *spy* on the ZCM traffic with:

     zcm-spy --zcm-url ipc